Gonostomatidae: Morphology

 Bristlemouths are mostly dark in pigmentation but at times can display translucently.
 Bristlemouths contain a pineal organ which functions to detect slow changing ambient light.
 This allows the Bristlemouth to have control over its circadian clock and seasonal behavior.

 Due to the small size of the fish, they are easy prey to dragonfish and fangtooths.

 Taxonomy

 Some classifications include the genera Pollichthys and Vinciguerria, but this article follows FishBase in placing them in the family Phosichthyidae.

 Some classifications include species in the genus Zaphotias, but these are junior synonyms of the species Bonapartia pedaliota.

+Fossil genera

+The following fossil bristlemouth genera are also known: